gsauthof/dracut-sshd/README.md

 remote access.
 Both don't use [Dracut][dracut] nor systemd, though.
 Also, they use Dropbear and Tinyssh as ssh daemon.

+Another initramfs (non-dracut) hook script, but targeting Debian systems, is [UnLUKS][unluks].
+Similar to the Arch scripts it starts the SSH daemon directly from the hook script into the background, i.e. without any systemd integration.
+However, in contrast to the Arch scripts it uses stock OpenSSH sshd.

 [Clevis][clevis], an automatic decryption framework, has some [LUKS][luks] unlocking and Dracut support.
 Looking at its documentation, when it comes to automatic LUKS unlocking, the LUKS passphrase is